Samsung/tizen-docs/docs/application/web/guides/w3c/ui/drag-drop.md

       }
       ```

-   c.
-Check the completion of the puzzle by making a user key using a simple array, and comparing the user key against the puzzle key (correct answer):
+   3. Check the completion of the puzzle by making a user key using a simple array, and comparing the user key against the puzzle key (correct answer):

       ```
       var puzzleKey = ['01', '02', '03', '04', '05', '06'];